Dekrate/sii/TASK.md

       4. what product was purchased (for simplicity we assume that one purchase = one product)
 5. Each product:
    1. should have a required name and optional description
-   2. should have a regular price (amount with currency)
+   2. should have a regular price (amount with currencyEnum)

 ## REST API endpoints